TroyCornwall/gitdowntonight/README.md

 #### Find out who has contributed the most to a Github Organization
 A Technical Test for a Senior Software Engineer role at JRNY.ai

+## Requirements
+This project requires you to have DotNetCore 2.2 SDK installed.

+I used build 2.2.103 from https://dotnet.microsoft.com/download/dotnet-core/2.2

 ## Github v3 API vs Github GraphQL API
 I spent a bit of time playing with the GraphQL explorer and looking at the documentation, however, it didn't seem to offer the number of contributions a collaborator had done, or give the raw commits to calculate that myself.